Language selection

 Search for related documents in the Guidance Document Repository

-I. Introduction
+1. Introduction

-The Canadian Centre for Veterinary Biologics (CCVB) of the Canadian Food Inspection Agency (CFIA) is responsible for licensing veterinary biologics in Canada and for regulating their manufacture, importation, release, and use.
+The purpose of this document is to inform veterinary biologics (VB) researchers, manufacturers and Canadian importers of the requirements for in vitro diagnostic test kits for the diagnosis of infectious diseases in animals.
+The Canadian Centre for Veterinary Biologics (CCVB) of the Canadian Food Inspection Agency (CFIA) is responsible for licensing veterinary biologics in Canada and for regulating their manufacture, testing, importation, serial release, and use.

-The purpose of this document is to provide manufacturers of in vitro diagnostic test kits with guidance on the data requirements for licensing these products as veterinary biologics in Canada.
-In addition to the present guideline, manufacturers that intend to submit an application for regulatory approval of an in vitro diagnostic test kit as a veterinary biologic should review Veterinary Biologics Guideline 3.1E: Guidance for Preparation of New Product Licensing (Registration) Submissions for Veterinary Biologics, for additional information regarding licensing applications and a checklist of required material, and Guideline 3.7E: Guideline for Preparation of Outlines of Production, Special Outlines and Summary of Changes for Veterinary Biologics for guidance on preparing these essential documents.
+In addition to the present guideline, manufacturers that intend to submit an application for regulatory approval of an in vitro diagnostic test kit as a veterinary biologic should review VB-GL-3.1: Preparation of new product licensing (registration) submissions for veterinary biologics, for additional information regarding licensing applications and a checklist of required material, and VB-GL-3.7: Preparation of Outline of Production, special outlines and summary of changes for guidance on preparing the required documentation.

 This guideline is not intended to address in vivo diagnostic test kits, which would have additional data requirements.
 Manufacturers of in vivo diagnostic kits should consult the CCVB directly.

-A. Legal Authority
+1.1 Legal Authority

 As defined in the Health of Animals Act, veterinary biologics include any product that is manufactured, sold, or represented for use in the diagnosis of a disease, disorder, or abnormal physical state in animals.
 Consequently, diagnostic test kits that are intended for use in the diagnosis of infectious diseases in animals are regulated as veterinary biologics by the CCVB.

-During the development of a kit, the manufacturer must develop a reliable potency test for the product.
+The manufacturer must develop a reliable potency test for the product.
 Potency tests are performed on each batch (serial) of a kit to ensure that kit components are functioning as expected, and to qualify a serial as suitable for release.
 This is accomplished by testing a panel of well-characterized samples of varying reactivity (strong positive, weak positive, and negative) and verifying that the results meet some pre-defined acceptance criteria for a satisfactory serial.

 Section V.C. of the Outline of Production (OP) for a kit must provide a description of the potency test, the identity of the reference panel members, and the criteria for a satisfactory potency test result.
+The potency test should be performed, employing the test procedures recommended to end-users in the product labelling.
+Appendix 1 of this guideline provides more information on reference panel selection.

-The potency test criteria defined in the OP should be sufficiently stringent to reliably differentiate serials with satisfactory versus sub-standard potency.
+The potency test criteria should be sufficiently stringent to reliably differentiate serials with satisfactory versus sub-standard potency.
 Whenever possible, manufacturers should develop objective, quantitative, or semi-quantitative methods to interpret the potency test results.
 For example, rather than simply interpreting the results of a lateral flow device as visually positive or negative, the intensity of coloured bands or spots should be measured, using a densitometer or given a value by comparison to a monochromatic colour scale.
-Within the OP, the manufacturer must define criteria for an acceptable result for each panel member (e.g. optical density between 0.80 and 1.00), as well as criteria for a satisfactory potency test for the serial, based on the proportion of reference panel members that achieve their acceptable result (100%, unless otherwise justified).
+Within the OP, the manufacturer must define criteria for an acceptable result for each panel member (for example, optical density between 0.80 and 1.00), as well as criteria for a satisfactory potency test for the serial, based on the proportion of reference panel members that achieve their acceptable result (100%, unless otherwise justified).

-The potency test procedure, samples, and criteria should all be established prior to the production of the serials used in the key efficacy and performance studies.
+The potency test procedure, samples, and criteria should be established prior to the production of the serials used in the key efficacy and performance studies.

-D. Efficacy and Performance
+3.4 Efficacy and performance

 Note: Whenever possible, test samples used in efficacy studies should be coded so that the individuals who perform the analyses are unaware of the identity of the samples.